-The National Incidence Studies (NIS) were mandated by the U.S. Congress to establish the incidence of child maltreatment.
-To date, there have been three NIS studies conducted and analyzed (results reported in 1981 (NIS-1), 1988 (NIS-2), and 1996 (NIS-3).
-These three studies represent the 'gold standard' for incidence of child maltreatment and provide the only general population-based, standardized, collection methodology that systematically tracks changes in maltreatment rates over time.
+The series of National Incidence Studies (NIS) was mandated by the U.S. Congress to establish the incidence of child maltreatment.
+To date, there have been four NIS studies conducted and analyzed (results reported in 1981 (NIS-1), 1988 (NIS-2), 1996 (NIS-3), and 2010 (NIS-4).
+These four studies represent the 'gold standard' for incidence of child maltreatment and provide the only standardized, general population-based, data-collection methodology that systematically tracks changes in maltreatment rates over time.
 The NIS studies use a "sentinel" methodology in which official field observers report all cases of suspected child abuse encountered during a fixed sampling frame.
 The NIS estimates include children investigated at Child Protective Services agencies, but also include maltreated children who are identified by professionals in a wide range of agencies in representative communities.
-The most recent National Incidence Study (NIS-3) findings indicated that the total number of abused and neglected children was two-thirds higher in the NIS-3 published report than in the NIS-2 published report.
+The most recent National Incidence Study (NIS-4) findings indicated that 1 in every 58 children experienced maltreatment during the 2005-06 study year (using the more stringent "harm" standard) and 1 in every 25 children experienced maltreatment (using the more inclusive